MTechWare/wintool-plugins/README.md

 }
 ```

-## Using Third-Party Libraries (Frontend)
+## Using Third-Party Libraries (Frontend UI)

 Your plugin can use third-party **frontend** libraries (e.g., for charts, animations, date formatting).
-Because plugins are sandboxed for security, you must include them directly.
+Because the plugin's UI runs in a secure, sandboxed environment without direct Node.js access, you must include any frontend libraries directly in your plugin folder.

 ### Method 1: CDN (Easiest)